When using Exclaimer, all emails with a signature applied are converted to HTML format.

 - Check for white space around the image file - remove this using an image editor on the original file.

 You can duplicate templates and use new Image/Logo elements to create different logos for each sender or sender group (such as a department), however you will have to manage each individual template.
+You can also create distinct Brand Kits to apply different fonts, colors, and images to different templates.

 When Exclaimer receives messages in Plain Text format, it checks if a signature needs to be applied, and if it does, it automatically converts them to HTML format before applying an HTML signature.